wrapl/minilang/README.md

-# Minilang is a small but extensible scripting language for embedding in C/C++ applications
+# Minilang is a small extensible scripting language for embedding in C/C++ applications

 Minilang is a simple language designed to be embedded into C/C++ applications with minimal fuss and maximum effect.